-A total of 41 early protocol biopsies were performed in 41 patients between 3 and 6 months.
-Twenty six out of 41 patients had 1-year follow-up protocol biopsies that were adequate for analysis; 12 out of 41 patients had 16 additional protocol biopsies beyond the follow-up biopsy.
+A total of 41 early protocol biopsies were performed in 41 patients between three and six months.
+Twenty-six out of 41 patients had one-year followup protocol biopsies that were adequate for analysis; 12 of 41 patients had 16 additional protocol biopsies beyond the followup biopsy.
 Overall, a total of 85 protocol biopsies were performed.
-In addition to protocol biopsies, 24 out of 41 patients underwent for-cause biopsies for allograft dysfunction at some point during the 5 years of follow-up.
-Fifty one percent of patients had no histological changes on early protocol biopsy (negative biopsy group) and prednisone therapy was withdrawn.
-The 1-year protocol biopsy of these patients (n=14) showed that 57% remained negative, 36% developed borderline rejection and 7% developed Banff IB rejection.
+In addition to protocol biopsies, 24 of 41 patients underwent for-cause biopsies for allograft dysfunction at some point during the five years of followup.

+Fifty-one percent of patients had no histological changes on early protocol biopsy (negative biopsy group) and prednisone therapy was withdrawn.
+The one-year protocol biopsy of these patients (n=14) showed that 57% remained negative, 36% developed borderline rejection, and 7% developed Banff IB rejection.
 Patients who later developed borderline rejection were restarted on steroid therapy.
-Forty-four percent of patients had borderline changes on early protocol biopsy (borderline biopsy group) and prednisone therapy was maintained.
-The 1-year protocol biopsy of these patients (n=11) showed that 36% were negative, 55% remained borderline and 9% developed C4d+/DSA+ subclinical humoral changes.
-Refer to Figure 1 for visual diagram.
+Fortyfour percent of patients had borderline changes on early protocol biopsy (borderline biopsy group) and prednisone therapy was maintained.
+The one-year protocol biopsy of these patients (n=11) showed that 36% were negative, 55% remained borderline, and 9% developed C4d+/DSA+ sub-clinical humoral changes (Fig. 1).